 The practice is a registered Delivery Partner with the BBP and has carried out DfP work for office building projects, both new build and refurbishment, for The Crown Estate, Oxford Properties, Landsec, Stanhope, Orchard Street Investment Management, Nuveen, HB Reavis and Wellcome Trust.
 For both Landsec and The Crown Estate this includes providing the DfP role on their pioneering projects at Portland House and St James’s Market Phase 2 respectively.

 Robert Marshall, who is our Principal Building Performance Engineer and leads our internal team on DfP work, has completed his training for the UK Independent Design Review Panel.
-He is able to provide the Independent Design Review role and is 1 of only 11 people in the UK who is able to provide this service.
+He is able to provide the Independent Design Review role and is 1 of only 11 people in the UK who is able to provide this service and qualified as the first NABERS UK assessor in August 2021.

 The DfP approach and NABERS UK scheme both align with the drive to reduce in use carbon so correlate with the UK Green Building Council framework and energy performance targets.